Prescription medicines from supermarket vending machines: Thoughts?

-Picking up prescription medicines from supermarket vending machines would improve access to healthcare in regional Tasmania, doctors say.
+Allowing sick Tasmanians to collect prescription medicines from supermarket vending machines would improve access to healthcare, doctors say.

-Medical professionals argue that dispensing drugs from vending machines, and allowing chemists to open in supermarkets and smaller medical centres, could make healthcare cheaper.
+Medical professionals argue that dispensing drugs from vending machines, and allowing chemists to open-up in supermarkets and smaller medical centres could also make healthcare cheaper.

 Other western countries such as the United Kingdom and the United States already allow medications to be dispensed from machines, and also allow pharmacies or chemists to operate within supermarkets.

-The Australian Medical Association (AMA) is keen to explore alternative and contemporary options for picking up scripts that would make it easier for sick people to access medications.
+The Australian Medical Association (AMA) is keen to explore alternative and contemporary options for dispensing prescription medications.

 But any change would require current laws and restrictions on chemist locations to be scrapped.

-Under current laws a new pharmacy will be approved if it is located 10 or more kilometres from the closest pharmacy, but it can also be approved within 1.5 kilometres from another pharmacy if it also sits within 500 metres of a supermarket.
+Under current law a new pharmacy can be approved if it is located 10 or more kilometres from the closest pharmacy, but it can also be approved within 1.5 kilometres from another pharmacy if it also sits within 500 metres of a supermarket.

 Australian Medical Association president Professor Steve Robson said current pharmacy ownership and location laws are anti-competitive and restrict patient access to medicines and healthcare services.

-He said rules preventing chemists from offering discounts on prescription medications should also be scrapped, and instead, community pharmacies should be allowed to discount as much as they like.
+He said rules preventing chemists from offering discounts on prescription medications were misguided, and community pharmacies should be allowed to discount as much as they like.

 "The laws mean Tasmanians pay more for medicines than they need to, and they do not guarantee supply or safety for patients," Professor Robson said.